-The clinical laboratory provides a wide selection of routine and urgent testing in a modern state-of-the-art facility.
+The Clinical Laboratory provides a wide selection of routine and urgent testing in a modern state-of-the-art facility.
 The latest technology and instrumentation is utilized to analyze samples in the prevention, detection, and monitoring of patient health.
-The clinical laboratory is accredited biennially by the College of American Pathologists and was most recently inspected and reaccredited in January of 2017.
+The Clinical Laboratory is accredited biennially by the College of American Pathologists and was reaccredited in January 2017.

-Our laboratory staff holds civilian laboratory credentials with either the American Society for Clinical Pathology or the National Certification Agency for Clinical Laboratory Personnel.
-Our local testing menu includes: Rapid Strep A testing, urinalysis, hematology, serology, and clinical chemistry.
+Our laboratory staff hold civilian laboratory credentials with either the American Society for Clinical Pathology or the National Certification Agency for Clinical Laboratory Personnel.
+Our local testing menu includes: Rapid Flu testing, Rapid Strep A testing, Urinalysis, Hematology, Serology, and Clinical Chemistry.
 For tests not available in-house, we collect and refer to other military or civilian laboratories.

-The laboratory can accommodate patients from the newborn to the elderly and offers testing for routine and urgent care, as well as preventive medicine, to our military family.
+The laboratory can accommodate patients from newborn to the elderly and offers testing for routine and urgent care, as well as preventive medicine, to our military family.
 We are also involved in medical readiness to include the collection and submission of required testing for personnel deploying.
-Operating hours are 0730 - 1630, Monday -Friday, on-call support is available for aircraft incidents and medical-legal testing only.
+Operating hours are 7:30 a.m.-4:30 p.m.
+Monday-Friday, on-call support is available for aircraft incidents and medical-legal testing only.

 Requests are processed electronically using the Composite Health Care System (CHCS).
 The 19th Medical Group providers create laboratory orders using CHCS, which are then received and processed by the laboratory.

 Once testing is completed and certified by the lab staff, the results are immediately available, electronically, to the ordering provider via their CHCS or AHLTA account.

-We ask that you contact your provider or clinic for your test results; the clinical laboratory is NOT authorized to release test results to patients.
-Another option to obtain your clinical information is utilizing the "Blue Button" link in TRICARE online accounts which will display your test result 7 days after they have been laboratory testing performed for their civilian provider need to have a written order signed by their doctor along with a valid voice and fax phone number.
-Results are faxed to off-base providers once ALL testing is completed.
+We ask that you contact your provider or clinic for your test results; the Clinical Laboratory is not authorized to release test results to patients.
+Another option for obtaining your clinical results is utilizing the "Blue Button" link in TRICARE online accounts which will display your test results within seven days after they have been resulted.

 Laboratory orders from civilian providers are also welcome.
-Patients wishing to have
+Patients wishing to have laboratory testing performed for their civilian provider need to have a written order signed by their doctor along with a valid voice and fax phone number.